cauldron-lang/cauldron/README.md

 ```

 #### Algebraic Data Types
 ADTs are constructed from one of two possible composite types: product and sum types.
-Product types are a set of labeled fields that have an AND relationship with each other, e.g. `car(color, make, model)`.
-Sum types can be used to represent entities with an OR relationship, e.g. `car(color, make, model) | bicycle(color, manufacturer, model, type)`.
+Product types are a set of labeled fields that have an AND relationship with each other, e.g. `Car(color, make, model)`.
+Sum types can be used to represent entities with an OR relationship, e.g. `Car(color, make, model) | Bicycle(color, manufacturer, model, type)`.
 The name of the type comes after the `adt` keyword and is primarily used for improved error messaging.

 - ADTs are declared using the keyword `adt` followed by a scope where each line should start with a pipe `|` character followed by the structure declaration:
 ```
-adt Vehicle {
+adt {
-  | car(color, make, model)
+  | Car(color, make, model)
-  | bicycle(color, model, manufacturer, type)
+  | Bicycle(color, model, manufacturer, type)
-  | skateboard
+  | Skateboard
 }

-courier = bicycle("red", "Bike Maker LLC", "RB1", "road")
+courier = Bicycle("red", "Bike Maker LLC", "RB1", "road")
 courier["color"] == "red"
 courier["model"] == "RB1"
-pedestrian := skateboard()
+pedestrian := Skateboard()
 ```

+Data constructors in ADTs are capitalized to disambiguate from function calls in the language.
+This is be done to make it easier to distinguish in a destructuring context.
+For example, destructuring into a variable like `color` could contain any primitive value since it's a variable whereas destructuring into a sum type variant like `Color` should match the literal `Color`.

+FIXME: Consider changing `adt` keyword to `data` and removing the requirement on naming the type since it should be inferred.

 ### Control Flow
 - Conditionals must use `if` and optionally `else` keywords